Trilok416/first_project/README.md

 # first_project
-this is a first project
+This is my first project in github.